Guard DogConfidence KingHypoallergenic

 The Giant Schnauzer is a large dog breed.
 A dog's size is important to consider when it comes to travel arrangements, budgeting for food, and how big of a living space you have.

 How much does the Giant Schnauzer tolerate hot weather?
 When is it too hot for a Giant Schnauzer?

 The Giant Schnauzer can tolerate some heat, but should not be over-exposed to hot weather.
 In general, they can live in hot weather climates, but would do best with air conditioning or at least a fan in their home, especially where they sleep.

 How much does the Giant Schnauzer tolerate cold weather?
 When is it too cold for a Giant Schnauzer?

 Is the Giant Schnauzer a healthy dog?
-The general health of a Giant Schnauzer should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Giant Schnauzer should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Giant Schnauzer drool?

 The Giant Schnauzer drools very little, typically to where it's never a concern.